-It has happened to everyone to buy licorice, attracted by its aspect as black as coal and by its unmistakable taste as particular as pleasant.
-Not everyone knows it, but Abruzzo is one of the major producers of licorice and the town of Atri is considered the cradle of the processing of the root of this plant: in fact, licorice has been produced in Atri for almost 300 years, with national and international success.
+We all happen to buy some liquorice, attracted by its coal-black appearance and its unmistakable flavor that is as distinctive as it is pleasant.
+Not everyone knows this, but the Abruzzo è one of the largest producers of licorice and the town of Atri è considered the cradle of processing the root of this plant: in Atri, in fact, licorice has been produced for almost 300 years, with national and international success.

-Licorice, which we all consume in the form of wheels, candies, sugared almonds or sticks, derives from a medicinal plant known even to ancient people: it is enough to think that licorice was also found in the tomb of the famous pharaoh Tutankhamon.
-It has always been appreciated for its antioxidant, anti-inflammatory, refreshing and thirst quenching properties: licorice, such as the one from Atri, acts as a real natural antibiotic, valid against gastrointestinal inflammations, low blood pressure, sore throat and cough.
-In Italy, therefore also in the Abruzzi town of Atri, licorice arrived thanks to the Dominicans and the first documents attesting the production of the so called "black gold" in Abruzzi date back to 1433.
-The cultivation of licorice immediately took hold in Abruzzi, probably favored by the clayey and particularly fertile soils present here.
-Nothing stopped the rise of licorice, not even the departure of Dominican monks: in the old convent was born the first licorice factory of Atri, on the initiative of Cavalier De Rosa.
+The licorice we all consume in the form of wheels, candies, confetti or sticks, comes from an officinal plant known even to ancient peoples: suffice it to say that è licorice was even found in the tomb of the famous pharaoh Tutankhamun. È has always been appreciated for its antioxidant, anti-inflammatory, refreshing and thirst-quenching properties: licorice, like that of Atri, thus acts as a true natural antibiotic, valid against gastrointestinal inflammation, low blood pressure, sore throat and cough.
+In Italy, therefore also in the Abruzzi town of Atri, licorice è arrived thanks to the Dominicans and the first documents attesting to the production of the so-called "black gold" in Abruzzo date back to 1433.
+Licorice cultivation took hold in Abruzzo immediately, probably favored by the particularly fertile clay soils found here.
+Nothing stopped the rise of licorice, not even the departure of the Dominican friars: the first liquorice factory in Atri was born in the old convent, on the initiative of Cavalier De Rosa.

 © Antonio Gravante Photographer

-Atri is a village built on three hills overlooking the Adriatic Sea: in the past it was called Hatria and even the great Roman emperor Hadrian lived there.
-Walking through the historical center of Atri, you will find many artisan stores selling licorice in all forms, from root to pasta, including fusilli or spaghetti made with licorice.
-Also by visiting the beautiful "Natural Reserve of Calanchi di Atri" it is possible to meet licorice plants which grow among scented capers and elegant gladioli.
+Atri è a village born on three hills that all overlook the Adriatic Sea: in the past it was called Hatria and even the great Roman emperor Hadrian lived there.
+Strolling through the historic center of Atri, one encounters many artisanal stores selling licorice in every form, from root to pasta, complete with fusilli or spaghetti made precisely of licorice.
+Even visiting the beautiful "Natural Reserve of the Calanchi di Atri" è it is possible to encounter licorice seedlings growing among fragrant capers and elegant gladioli.